kerlannXmr/EasyNode-Tunnels/README.md

 3. **⚙️ Monero with VPN Configuration**: Adapts Monero node parameters to work optimally on an already configured VPN interface.

+Tor for secure RPC connections to your wallet, while using the VPN for blockchain P2P traffic.

+Your node's .onion addresses will remain accessible via Tor.
+Primary P2P traffic will go through the VPN if you configure Monero to use this interface.

 ## 🚀 Features

 - 🔄 Automatic VPN interface detection